 My hubby, bless his heart, is a salmon fish hater.
 Can you believe this?
 The nerve!!!
 Everyone else in our family adores salmon.
-So you know what you do to disquise your salmon?
+So you know what you do to disguise your salmon?
 We made it into a fancy lettuce wrapped Kimchi burger and camouflaged it with lots of delicious quick pickles and a gochujang mayo dip.
 I guess you could really do with any fish you like, so if you have salmon haters in your family, have no fear!!!

 I wanted to keep the recipe as simple as possible and remove some of the items that cause our family dietary grief such as gluten and eggs.
-I made several batches experiementing with additions to the salmon patties in my food processor.
+I made several batches experimenting with additions to the salmon patties in my food processor.
 The kimchi gives a delicious flavor to the salmon as it has everything in it you need; spice, savory, sour, garlic and seasonings.

 The only issue remained the binding agent.
-As I cannot use eggs and bread crumbs due to dietary issues, I pulverized puffed rice crackers (sometimes you hear me referring to them as cardboard...LOL) If you had gluten free bread crumbs at home by all means feel free to use that or even regular breadcrumbs/panko, if no gluten issues in your household.
-Just a little is all you need to get the salmon pattys to form tender and delicious patties.
+As I cannot use eggs and bread crumbs due to dietary issues, I pulverized puffed rice crackers (sometimes you hear me referring to them as cardboard…LOL) If you had gluten free bread crumbs at home by all means feel free to use that or even regular breadcrumbs/panko, if no gluten issues in your household.
+Just a little is all you need to get the salmon patties to form tender and delicious patties.

 In keeping with the idea to keep my dinner gluten free and low on carbs, I opted to nestle my kimchi salmon in a lettuce cup.
 However, these delicious kimchi patties and pickled veggies would just as delicious on a big kaiser roll, if you like.